Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Have you noticed some greyish white in your pool?
 Or some discoloration right around the water line in your pool?
 Or even some crusty deposits in the corner of your pool?

-If yes, those are calcium deposits.
+If yes, those are deposits.

 They can be a major eyesore and make your pool unattractive to swim in.
 What worse, they’re absolutely difficult to clean… if you don’t know the right way to do it.

-In this blog post, we will show you the age-long insider secrets that professional pool cleaners use to get rid of the annoying calcium deposits in swimming pools.
+In this blog post, we will show you the age-long insider secrets that professional pool cleaners use to get rid of the annoying deposits in swimming pools.

 Natural stone that had a heavy build up of calcium